This is the ninth chapter of “Scammer,” a serialized novel about ambition, fame, and influence in the age of the Internet.

 I am in New York City.
 I am in a meeting with Wren Falcon, Marnie Tucker’s agent.
 Marnie Tucker has millions of readers.
 I am meeting with Marnie Tucker’s agent.
 He could be my agent.

 “Apologies about this again,” Wren started as I sank down into the yellow beanbag with as much poise as I could muster.
 The seat was firmer than I’d thought; instead of him looking down at me, we were eye-to-eye.
 The bright light from the window behind him made Wren appear almost silhouetted.
 “I don’t have any information about our meeting.
 Would you mind, ah, giving me the rundown?”

 “Sure.”
 If only he knew that I was there because of a lie!
-I gave him the one-minute elevator pitch I’d perfected with Oliver, which went something like this: nineteen-year-old Instagram memoirist, Stanford University, redefining art, seven hundred fifty thousand engaged followers.
+I gave him the one-minute elevator pitch I’d perfected with Oliver, which went something like this: nineteen-year-old Instagram memoirist, Stanford University, redefining art, four hundred fifty thousand engaged followers.
 Sometimes, it really paid to have a founder as a best friend.